-This course is designed for the experienced backcountry skier or splitboarder looking to get into more technical objectives in glaciated terrain.
+This 4-day course is designed for the experienced backcountry skier or splitboarder looking to get into more technical objectives in glaciated terrain.
 Skis are the perfect tools for climbing (and descending) peaks as they allow us to move quickly and cover a lot of terrain.
 These camps typically take place utilizing both Washington Pass and Mount Baker, and if the weather cooperates, we finish up with a descent of Mount Baker, truly one of the most classic snow descents in the lower 48.

 Mazama is one of the best places in Washington to learn to rock climb or improve your climbing ability by focusing on technical skills.
 We create a safe, positive, and effective learning environment for climbers of all abilities.
 There are a number of routes in the beginner to moderate grades to chose from, which we have used to help hundreds of climbers find their way in this vertical environment.